EmilHvitfeldt/smltar/docs/08_dl_dnn.md

 ### Preprocessing for deep learning {#dnnrecipe}

-Preprocessing for deep learning models is different than preprocessing for most other text models.
+\index{preprocessing}Preprocessing for deep learning models is different than preprocessing for most other text models.
 These neural networks model _sequences_, so we have to choose the length of sequences we would like to include.
 Documents that are longer than this length are truncated (information is thrown away) and documents that are shorter than this length are padded with zeroes (an empty, non-informative value) to get to the chosen sequence length.
 This sequence length is a hyperparameter of the model and we need to select this value such that we don't:

 - overshoot and introduce a lot of padded zeroes which would make the model hard to train, or

 - undershoot and cut off too much informative text from our documents.

 We can use the `count_words()` function from the tokenizers package to calculate the number of words and generate a histogram in Figure \@ref(fig:kickstarterwordlength).
-Notice how we are only using the training data set to avoid data leakage when selecting this value.
+Notice how we are only using the training data set to avoid data leakage\index{data leakage} when selecting this value.

 ```r